Work Sample Collection · Various · NYC

 OmniGraffle

-map of the customer experience
+A map of the AR game

 The project was a proposed collaboration between Spotify and Heineken, as Heineken is a regular sponsor of music festivals.
 The map helped to provide alignment on how customers could engage with Heineken on Spotify and in concerts (such as Coachella).
 Following the map, I created wireframes for contest pages.